 These are the products or segments specific to each store cluster.
-These products are tailored to the specific needs of each cluster, and relate to the preferences of particular customer segments.
+These products are tailored to the needs of each cluster and relate to the preferences of particular customer segments.

-For example, if the customer segment in a particular cluster is price sensitive, you might want to place more economy products to better retain the loyalty of this customer segment.
-On the other hand, if the customer segment is convenience driven, more products with a convenient and appealing format will optimise the chances of increasing sales.
+For example, if the customer segment in a particular cluster is price sensitive, you might want to place more economy products to retain the loyalty of this customer segment.
+If the customer segment is convenience-driven, you can offer products in a convenient and appealing format.
+That will optimise your chances of increasing sales.

-Before creating assortment plans, it is important to align internally around the role each category plays in the merchandising strategy, as well as the implications those roles will have on category space allocations and assortment decisions.
+Before creating assortment plans, you must align internally around the role each category plays in your merchandising strategy.
+You must also understand the implications those roles will have on category space allocations and assortment decisions.

-How does each category relate to one another in your store from a consumer point of view, and where does each category fit in the shopping experience?
+How does each category relate to one another in your store from a consumer point of view?
+Also, where does each category fit into the shopping experience?

 By answering this question, you can adopt a more customer-centric approach to your category management strategy.
-Taking the correct merchandising strategies that will enhance the strengths of a category.
+The correct merchandising strategy will enhance the strengths of a category.